Fayetteville, AR Divorce Lawyer

-The Grounds for Divorce and Residency Requirements in Arkansas?
+The Grounds for Divorce and Residency Requirements in Fayetteville, AR

 The person who files for divorce is known as the petitioner, while the person being served with divorce papers is known as the respondent.
-However, before you can file for divorce in the state of Arkansas, you must:
+However, before you can file for divorce in Fayetteville, you must:

 - Make sure you meet the Arkansas residency requirements for divorce.